Last updated 2024-05-21

 Another memory came in April 2007, when I was disturbed from Sunday lunch at a friend's house for an Air Force flight.
 Imagine my surprise when the passenger turned out to be none other than South Africa's then president, Thabo Mbeki.
 Apart from everything else, I never thought I would ever have the opportunity to say, "Johannesburg Control, South African One is maintaining flight level four one zero"...
 The aircraft was ZS-OIF, the Hawker leading the formation in one of the pictures above.

-I have subsequently flown nine heads of state of four countries, including the first five democratically-elected presidents of South Africa.
+I have subsequently flown nine heads of state of four countries, including the first five democratically-elected presidents of South Africa and a Nobel Prize winner.

 I'd had no exposure to hot air balloons until 2019.
 After learning the ropes by helping to recover balloons at Bill Harrop's Original Balloon Safaris, I had the opportunity to crew for Marc Nuthall during the 2019 Balloon Nationals at the same venue.
 Imagine taking a snapshot with a cheapie phone, showing 10 balloons in one shot (not counting our own shadow in the middle of the picture)!